evolutics/zero-downtime-deployments-with-podman-docker-or-docker-compose/README.md

 ## Known issues

-If possible, use the very latest Podman version as earlier versions may not pass above demo; Podman 5.2.3 for instance has shown intermittent DNS issues.
+Podman 5.2.3 has shown intermittent DNS issues.
+If possible, use the latest Podman version.